DGL Courses Include:

 Discussion board prompt:

 In "Me Talk Pretty One Day," David Sedaris certainly uses humor to deal with the challenges of living in a foreign country, but what are some of the real issues he faces as an immigrant student?
 How is Julia Alvarez's experience different, as described in "I Want to Be Miss America," and how are their experiences similar?
 While Native Americans are certainly not immigrants, what struggles do they have in common with immigrants?
 Where does your own concept of what immigrants and/or Native Americans face come from?
-Support your position with reason and evidence from the Essay 1 texts found in the Content section.
+Support your position with reason and evidence.

 First, read the articles: